Why Chronic Pain Needs a Different Approach: Understanding the 3 Types of Pain

 Nerves are sensitive by nature, so it is important to return to full movement and functional activity gradually while decreasing the sensitivity of the nerves.
 Pain Neuroscience Education, combined with sensory integration techniques, and mindfulness practices can help return to full activity without reactivating symptoms.

-In some cases, medications, spinal cord or nerve stimulation, nerve blocks, or nerve ablations can be helpful for symptom management, but to heal the root causes of neuropathic or neurogenic pain, it is important to determine why the nerves are sensitive and to reduce that sensitivity.
+In some cases, medications targeting the nerves (e.g. Gabapentin, Neurontin, Lyrica), spinal cord or nerve stimulation, nerve blocks, or nerve ablations can be helpful for symptom management, but to heal the root causes of neuropathic pain, it is important to determine why the nerves are sensitive and to reduce that sensitivity by calming the nervous system.

-It is often called Central Sensitization because it causes widespread sensitivity throughout a region of the body, or in some cases, such as with conditions like fibromyalgia, throughout the whole body.
-Neuroplastic pain also used to be called complex regional pain syndrome, causalgia, or reflex sympathetic dystrophy.
+Central Sensitization is a protective response that causes widespread sensitivity throughout a region of the body, or in some cases, such as with conditions like fibromyalgia, throughout the whole body.

 Symptoms of Central Sensitization